interferences-at/encreslumieres/OSC.md

 /clear ,i

 Arguments:
-* Argument 1: layer index
+* Argument 1: spray can index

 Description:
-Clears a layer.
+Clears the layers a spray can is on.

+You might want to first set the layer of a spray can, so that you make sure you clear the right layer.